willymcallister/willymcallister.github.io/index.md

 Welcome to Spinning Numbers.
 Learn about electricity and electrical engineering.

->If you have trouble posting a comment, write me directly at [willy@spinningnumbers.org](mailto:willy@spinningnumbers.org).
+>The Comment system is up and running.
+Your comments will post after moderation.
+However, email notifications are still giving me trouble.
+If you have trouble posting a comment, write me directly at [willy@spinningnumbers.org](mailto:willy@spinningnumbers.org).

 ---